Trees and Shrubs

 Each tree and shrub species has its own site preferences.
 The PEI Tree Database can help you to match site conditions with suitable tree and shrub species.

-Can I buy tree seedlings at the nursery?
+Can I buy tree seedlings at the tree nursery?

-No. The nursery does not sell seedlings directly to the public but you can purchase them at participating garden centres and nurseries across the Island.
+No, the nursery does not sell seedlings directly to the public.
+You can purchase them at participating garden centres and nurseries across the Island.
+Seedlings are available for sale at garden centres and nurseries after May 1st each year.

 |Nursery/Garden Centre||Address||Phone Number||E-mail and web site|